 - EXCELLENT LOCAL AMENITIES

 A rare opportunity to acquire a stunning Victorian property built; in 1820 and set within nine acres of formal grounds and woodland.
-Steeped in history, enjoying an idyllic location, Grove House also boasts a beautifully converted stables resulting in an additinal detached house with its own spacious grounds and a further residential development opportunity for a one-bedroom residence.
+Steeped in history, enjoying an idyllic location, Grove House also boasts a beautifully converted stables resulting in an additional semi detached house with its own spacious grounds.

 Approached by a tree-lined driveway which opens to reveal these stunning properties, occupying a tranquil setting on the border of the Peak District National Park.

 The current owners have transformed the main residence into a beautiful, timeless, elegant home, which offers four bedrooms and high quality, sumptuous living whilst still retaining a wealth of original period features.